Matt Turner (soccer): Arsenal

 On February 11, 2022, it was announced that Turner and Premier League club Arsenal had agreed to a deal that would see him move to the London club in the summer of 2022.
 He was Arsenal's first summer signing of the window.
 Arsenal reportedly paid a transfer fee of $6 million that could potentially rise to $10 million.
 On June 27, 2022, Arsenal announced Turner as the new player on a long-term contract.
 Turner was given the number 30 shirt.

 Turner started Arsenal's July 8, 2022, friendly at 1.
 FC Nürnberg.
 Arsenal won the match 5–3.

 On September 8, 2022, Turner started against FC Zürich during the 2022–23 UEFA Europa League group stage, which Arsenal won 2–1.
 On October 6, Turner recorded his first clean sheet for the club in a 3–0 win against Bodø/Glimt at the Emirates in the subsequent Europa League fixture.
 Following this, Turner recorded back-to-back clean sheets in further Europa League wins against Bodø/Glimt again and PSV Eindhoven.
 The former of the two performances, a 1–0 away win at the Aspmyra Stadion on October 13, drew praise from Arsenal manager Mikel Arteta.
+Turner concluded his Arsenal career with seven appearances across all competitions, recording four clean sheets.

+Nottingham Forest

+With Arsenal bringing in David Raya as an additional goalkeeper, Turner became expendable during the summer transfer window of 2023.
+On August 9, 2023, Nottingham Forest announced the signing of Turner from Arsenal on a four-year deal for a reported fee of £10 million ($12.75 million).
+He made his Premier League debut for Forest 3 days later, away to Arsenal, in a 2–1 loss.
+He recorded his first clean sheet on September 2, 2023, in a 1–0 victory over Chelsea at Stamford Bridge.

+Loan to Crystal Palace

+On August 30, 2024, Crystal Palace announced the loan signing of Turner from Nottingham Forest for the duration of the 2024–25 season.
+He made his debut for the club on October 30, in the EFL Cup round of 16, performing eight saves in a 2–1 victory over Aston Villa at Villa Park.

+Lyon

+On June 10, 2025, Turner signed with Ligue 1 club Olympique Lyonnais for a reported €8 million (£6.74m).

+Loan to New England Revolution

+On August 1, 2025, Turner was loaned to the New England Revolution of Major League Soccer from Olympique Lyonnais through June 2026.
+He made his first appearance on August 9 in a 2–0 victory over D.C.
+United, collecting his 23rd clean sheet as a member of the Revolution in the process.